Fritz Duquesne: In the United States

-After escaping the English penitentiary in Bermuda, Duquesne proceeded to New York city.
+After entering the country in Baltimore, Duquesne proceeded to New York City.
 He found employment as a journalist for the New York Herald and other newspapers by writing adventure stories.
 The Second Boer War ended in 1902 with the Boers signing the Treaty of Vereeniging, but with his family dead, Duquesne never returned to South Africa.
-While in New York city, he published a novel in the French newspaper Le Petit Bleu, and two other novels published in South Africa.
-In 1908, he was written up in Men of America as a travelling correspondent sent to locations such as Port Arthur (now the Chinese Lüshunkou District) to report on the Russo-Japanese War, Morocco to report on the Riff Rebellion, and to the Belgian Congo (now the Democratic Republic of the Congo) to accompany Sir Arthur Jones on an expedition.
-In June 1910, he married Alice Wortley, an American, but their marriage ended in divorce eight years later.
+While in New York, he published a novel in the French newspaper Le Petit Bleu, and two other novels published in South Africa.
+In 1908, he was written up in Men of America as a travelling correspondent sent to locations such as Port Arthur (now the Chinese Lüshunkou District) to report on the Russo-Japanese War, Morocco to report on the Riff Rebellion and to the Belgian Congo (now the Democratic Republic of the Congo) to accompany Sir Arthur Jones on an expedition.
+In June 1910 he married Alice Wortley, an American, but their marriage ended in divorce eight years later.

-During the Second Boer War, Duquesne was under orders to assassinate Frederick Russell Burnham, the American acting as Chief of Scouts for the English Army.
-After the war, Burnham remained active in counter-espionage for the English, and much of it involved keeping track of Duquesne.
-In 1910, Burnham and Congressman Robert Broussard founded the New Food Supply Society to import useful African wildlife into the U.S. as a solution to a serious American meat shortage, and Broussard selected Duquesne as an expert.
+During the Second Boer War, Duquesne was under orders to assassinate Frederick Russell Burnham, the American acting as Chief of Scouts for the British Army.
+After the war, Burnham remained active in counter-espionage for the British, and much of it involved keeping track of Duquesne.
+In 1910 he and Representative Robert Broussard founded the New Food Supply Society to import useful African wildlife into the US as a solution to a serious American meat shortage, and Broussard selected Duquesne as an expert.
 In support of this plan, Broussard introduced H.R.
-23261, also known as the American Hippo Bill attempting the appropriation of $250,000 to import hippopotamus into the Louisiana bayous as food source and to control the water hyacinth then clogging Southern river systems.
-Former President Theodore Roosevelt backed the plan, as did the U.S. Department of Agriculture, The Washington Post, and The New York Times, which praised the taste of hippopotamus as "lake cow bacon".
+23261, also known as the American Hippo Bill, attempting the appropriation of $250,000 to import hippopotamus into the Louisiana bayous as a food source and to control the water hyacinth then clogging Southern river systems.
+Former US President Theodore Roosevelt backed the plan, as did the US Department of Agriculture, as well as editorial writers in The Washington Post and The New York Times, which praised the taste of hippopotamus as "lake cow bacon".
 Duquesne's expert testimony on this subject before the House Committee on Agriculture is recorded in the Congressional Record.
 The bill fell just short of passing, and the New Foods organization was disbanded.

 During this time, Duquesne became former President Roosevelt's personal shooting instructor and accompanied him on a hunting expedition.
-He published several newspaper articles on Roosevelt's hunting trip to Africa, safari big game hunting in general, and the heroic accomplishments of Caucasian people to bring civilization to black Africans.
+He published several newspaper articles on Roosevelt's hunting trip to Africa, safari big game hunting in general and the heroic accomplishments of Caucasian people to bring civilization to black Africans.
 Duquesne became a naturalized American citizen in December 1913.